EcoMedia/givewith-fe-challenge-01/README.md

 - [ ] A user can sort recipes by either its `name` or `author` (default - `name`)

+### Optional Features
 - [ ] The recipe list is paginated (pagination is disabled when searching and/or filtering is active)

-### Optional Features
 - [ ] A user can filter recipe list by `protein` type (multiple filters can be applied at the same time); searching is still active when filtering

 - [ ] If recipe list is paginated, a user can change how many recipes are shown per page

-*NOTE: we prefer you do not use any special external packages, native html elements and vanilla should work just fine*
+*NOTE: we prefer you do not use any special external packages, native html elements and some javascript/typescript should work just fine*

 # Getting Started